steviemcg/scuguk/src/pages/events/2022/05/manchester-code-sitecore-usergroup.md

     description: "Neil will demonstrate how to compose your digital experience platform using Sitecore's newly acquired products."
   - talk:
     time: "19:15"
-    who: "someone"
+    who: "Naga Bethu, Sitecore Lead @ HCL"
-    intro: "Customization of Layout services for JSS"
+    intro: "Upgrading MVC to JSS - My Journey"
-    description: "In this presentation, you will see an overview of how an Customization for the Layout services for JSS was implemented and used."
+    description: "Naga will share his journey of upgrading Sitecore from MVC to JSS.
+This covers out of the box deployment topologies for production, migration to dynamic placeholders, Rest vs GraphQl consideration and more!"
   - talk:
     time: "19:45"
-    who: "Sumith Damodaran - Sr. Product Manager - Experience Platform @ Sitecore UK"
+    who: "Sumith Damodaran - Sr. Product Manager - Experience Platform @ Sitecore, Rui Ewald - Director - Product Management @ Sitecore"
     intro:  "Discover Discover"
-    description: "Sumith will present on Reflektion and demonstrate the product capabilities."
+    description: "Sumith will present on Discover and demonstrate the product capabilities."
   - agenda-item:
     time: "20:20"
     value: Networking